lpereira/hardinfo/README.md

 - mkdir build
 - cd build
 - cmake ..
-- make package -j (Creates package so you do not polute your distro and it can be updated by distro releases)
+- make package -j (Creates package so you do not pollute your distro and it can be updated by distro releases)
-- sudo yum install ./hardinfo2-*  (Use reinstall instead of install if already inst.)
+- sudo yum install ./hardinfo2-*  (Use reinstall instead of install if already installed)
 - sudo yum install lm_sensors sysbench lsscsi glx-utils dmidecode udisks2 xdg-utils iperf3 fwupd
 - hardinfo2